 Having a cargo box installed on your car’s rooftop will impact and concern many cargo box owners, particularly the wind noise and gas mileage.

 Positioning the cargo box at different positions on the rooftop can have some impacts as follow:

 - Centrally: The most ideal and recommended location where the roof box should be placed for better performance.
 Moreover, it is best for even weight distribution when fully loaded.
 It might not be ideal for those who have a passenger-side opening cargo box.

 - One side (usually the passenger side): It’s ideal for the passenger-side opening cargo box for easy loading and unloading.
 It allows some spaces on another side for additional gears like bikes.
-But, it is poor regarding weight distribution which can impact the overall safety.
+But, weight distribution is poor, which can impact overall safety.

 - Far Forward: How far forward should a roof box be?
 Mounting the cargo box too much forward or overhang can impact the stability of your car.
 It also reduces the aerodynamic effects because it increases the airflow resistance from the front windshield.